 Easy to assemble.
-Heated pet mat features chew-resistant cord.
+Warming pet mat features chew-resistant cord.
 Also includes a 13-foot extension cord.
 Plug-in timer allows for safer operation and can save on energy bills.
-2 doors make it easy for pets to come and go.
-Accommodates cats and dogs under 25 pounds.
+Two doors make it easy for pets to come and go.

 Timer is only for indoor use.
 Not heavy enough to hold up to strong winds.

 Made of strong nylon for superior durability and weather resistance.
-House zips together; no tools needed.
+Structure zips together; no tools needed.
 Half of the floor is covered by a heating pad, so pets can lie on or off the heat.
-Pad includes fleece cover for additional warmth.
-Cord is 5.5 feet long.

-Some buyers find it has a strong chemical scent; must be aired out before cats use it.
+Some buyers find it has a strong chemical scent; must be aired out before use.

 Cats may have a reputation for being lower maintenance than dogs, but your feline friend enjoys creature comforts just as much as Fido does.
 Cats especially like being warm, which is why they like napping in the sunlight.
-If you want to make sure your cat is always warm and toasty, invest in a heated cat house.
+Heated cat houses can help you make sure your cat has access to warmth.